 - Limited benefits, especially to those with high incomes.

 - Limited availability based on applicant’s age and/or occupation.

-The bottom line is that no exam disability insurance is great for those who need to supplemental coverage or who can’t qualify for a traditional policy.
-But if you can get a traditional individual policy, you will get superior coverage.
+No exam disability insurance is great for those who need to supplemental coverage or who can’t qualify for a traditional policy.
+But if you can get a traditional individual policy, chances are you will get superior coverage.